MicrosoftDocs/quantum-docs/articles/optimization-problem.md

 ### Problem.deserialize

-Deserilaizes a problem from json or protobuf to an instance of Problem.
+Deserilaizes a problem from JSON or protobuf to an instance of Problem.
 Note: Please see section `Input problem serialization to protobuf binary` to understand the usage of protobuf

 ```py